 Todd Reynolds (violin)

 Todd Reynolds (violin) violinist, composer, conductor, and more, is known as one of the founding fathers of the hybrid-musician movement and one of the most active and versatile proponents of what he calls “present music.”
 A “daredevil musician” and violinist of choice for Steve Reich, Meredith Monk, and Bang on a Can, as well as a founder of the string quartet known as Ethel, his compositional and performance style is a hybrid of old and new technology, multi-disciplinary aesthetic, and pan-genre composition and improvisation.
 Reynolds’ music has been called “a charming, multi-mood extravaganza, playful like Milhaud, but hard-edged like Hendrix” (StringsMagazine), and his countless premieres and performances of everything from classical music to jazz to rock ‘n’ roll seem to redefine the concert hall and underground club as undeniably and unavoidably intertwined.
 He has played as soloist with Yo-Yo Ma and toured with John Cale, Joe Jackson, and Todd Rundgren, and continues to create new electronic and chamber music collaborations, enjoying orchestral, Broadway, and commercial careers along the way.
-His ongoing collaborations with composers, visual artists, and performers continue to contribute to his ever-expanding book of music, Nuove Uova, and to his ultra-flexible concert-theater format.
-He has just released a double CD set,Outerborough, on Innova Recordings, featuring InSide, a collection of his own music, paired with OutSide, music written by a veritable who’s who of contemporary composers.
+His ongoing collaborations with composers, visual artists, and performers continue to contribute to his ever-expanding book of music, Nuove Uova, and to his ultra-flexible concert-theater format, Still Life with Microphone.
+In 2011 he released a double CD set,Outerborough, on Innova Recordings, featuring InSide, a collection of his own music, paired with OutSide, music written by a veritable who’s who of contemporary composers

 Mark Stewart (electric guitar)